Human rights in Cuba: Censorship

 Cuba officially adopted the civil and political rights enumerated in the Universal Declaration of Human Rights in 1948.
 One of the key principles in the declaration was the insistence on Freedom of expression and opinion.
-The Cuban constitution says that free speech is allowed "in keeping with the objectives of socialist society" and that artistic creation is allowed "as long as its content is not contrary to the Revolution".
+According to the 1992 Cuban constitution, free speech was allowed "in keeping with the objectives of socialist society" and that artistic creation was allowed "as long as its content is not contrary to the Revolution".
+The 2019 Cuban constitution removed the language.

 Cuba's ranking was on the bottom of the Press Freedom Index 2008 compiled by the Reporters Without Borders (RWB).
 Cuba was named one of the ten most censored countries in the world by the Committee to Protect Journalists.

-Books, newspapers, radio channels, television channels, movies and music are supposedly censored, although a lot of foreign media, particularly movies and music, have notably been heard and seen without any police interference.

 According to American group Committee to Protect Journalists, the media in Cuba are operated under the supervision of the Communist Party's Department of Revolutionary Orientation, which "develops and coordinates propaganda strategies".

 Human rights groups and international organizations believe that these articles subordinate the exercise of freedom of expression to the state.
 The Inter-American Commission on Human Rights assess that: "It is evident that the exercise of the right to freedom of expression under this article of the Constitution is governed by two fundamental determinants: on the one hand, the preservation and strengthening of the communist State; on the other, the need to muzzle any criticism of the group in power."
 Human rights group Amnesty International assert that the universal state ownership of the media means that freedom of expression is restricted.
 Thus the exercise of the right to freedom of expression is restricted by the lack of means of mass communication falling outside state control.
 Human Rights Watch states: "Refusing to recognize human rights monitoring as a legitimate activity, the government denies legal status to local human rights groups.
 Individuals who belong to these groups face systematic harassment, with the government putting up obstacles to impede them from documenting human rights conditions.
 In addition, international human rights groups such as Human Rights Watch and Amnesty International are barred from sending fact-finding missions to Cuba.
 It remains one of the few countries in the world to deny the International Committee of the Red Cross access to its prisons."